 If cover is provided on non-standard terms or even on smoker rates, and you change your lifestyle during the term in a way that you think should reduce the likelihood of a claim, for example you have stopped smoking, some providers will allow the cover to be reviewed mid-term.

-A Convertible plan allows the plan to be converted to a Whole-of-Life policy without having to provide any further medical information.
+A convertible plan allows the plan to be converted to a whole-of-life policy without having to provide any further medical information.
 Premiums for this type of policy are higher at the outset than for standard life insurance policies.
-Once the policy converts to a Whole-of-Life plan the premiums are also likely to increase.
+Once the policy converts to a whole-of-life plan the premiums are also likely to increase.

-Cover Increase Options
+Cover Increase option

 Accidental Death Benefit